 Get feedback from all your target personas with UserTesting.
-You can add multiple distinct audiences to a single study making it simple to optimize experiences for all your customers.
+You can add multiple distinct audiences to a single test, making it simple to optimize experiences for all your customers.

 What Is an Audience?

-An audience, sometimes known as a participant group, is a subset of test participants that match your demographic and screener criteria.
-If you have more than one group of target participants, you can add multiple audiences to your study with different criteria and screener questions (example: 5 business owners that are current customers, and 5 business owners that are not current customers).
-The participants from each audience will complete the same test tasks.
+An audience, sometimes known as a contributor group, is a subset of test contributors who match your demographic and screener criteria.
+Suppose you have more than one group of target contributors.
+In that case, you can add multiple audiences to your test with different criteria and screener questions (for example, five business owners that are current customers and five business owners that are not current customers).
+The contributors from each audience will complete the same test tasks.

 How It Works

-1. Within the study creation process, you can add multiple audiences to a single study.
+1. You can add multiple audiences to a single study within the test creation process.
 Start with Select Audience.
 On the next page, you'll be able to add the demographic filters and screener questions for your first audience.

-2. To add another audience, simply click Add Audience.
+2. To add another audience, click Add Audience.

-3. If your audiences are fairly similar, you can also use the ellipsis menu to Duplicate the audience and then make your adjustments to the screening criteria.
+3. If your audiences are relatively similar, you can also use the ellipsis menu to Duplicate the audience and then make adjustments to the screening criteria.

-4. For each user group, you can specify the demographics of your participants and the device you want them to use.
+4. For each user group, you can specify the demographics of your contributors and the device you want them to use.

-This will result in two specific group of users that will participate in the same study.
+Doing so will result in two specific groups of users participating in the same test.